LittleTimmy52/OpenComputers/NetworkRelay/README.md

 wireless message --> linked --> linked --> wireless message and visa versa

 ### ToLinked
-This is for converting broadcasted data to linked data and then sending it to another linked card
+This is for converting broadcasted data to linked data and then sending it to another linked card.

 wireless --> linked -->linked

 ### ToWireless
-This is for broadcasting the data that was recieved from the linkcard of the computer running ToLinked
+This is for broadcasting the data that was recieved from the linkcard of the computer running ToLinked.

 linked --> wireless